akihikodaki/dts/test_plans/ice_dcf_switch_filter_test_plan.rst

      sendp([Ether()/IP(dst="239.0.0.0")/TCP()/Raw("x"*80)], iface="enp27s0f0", count=1)

-   check port 3 receive the packets. send mismatched packets::
+   check port 0 and port 3 receive the packets. send mismatched packets::

      sendp([Ether()/IP(dst="128.0.0.0")/TCP()/Raw("x"*80)], iface="enp27s0f0", count=1)

-   check the packets are not to port 3.
+   check the packets are not to port 0 and port 3.

 4. verify rules can be destroyed::

      testpmd> flow destroy 0 rule 0
+     testpmd> flow destroy 0 rule 1
      testpmd> flow list 0

-   check the rule not exists in the list. send matched packets, check the packets are not to port 3.
+   check the rule not exists in the list. send matched packets, check the packets are not to port 0 and port 3.

 Test case: L2 multicast
 =======================